SvenHerbers/XIAM-2NQ/README.md

 ifort  -static -o XIAMi2NQ.exe iam.f iamsys.f iamm.f iamadj.f iamv2.f iamfit.f iamlib.f iamv.f mgetx.f iamio.f iamint.f <br/>

 Citation: J. Chem.
 Phys.
-162, 234304 (2025) https://doi.org/10.1063/5.0267651
+162, 234304 (2025) [DOI: 10.1063/5.0267651](https://doi.org/10.1063/5.0267651)

-The executable in the repository is compiled for Jmax = 70, I1max = 5/2, I2max = 5/2, and up to two 3-fold tops.
-Dimensions are set at compile time.
-These numbers can be adjusted in iam.fi and XIAM can be recompiled.
-However, beyond a certain size the matrix will become too large for memory (memory fixed, not dynamic).
-If, for example, a much higher Jmax is required for a molecule without quadrupole coupling / double well, DIMQ, DIMQ2, and DIMDW should first be set to "1" in iam.fi.
+The executable provided in this repository was compiled with the following limits: **Jmax = 70, I1max = 5/2, I2max = 5/2,** and up to **two 3-fold tops**.
+All array dimensions are defined at compile time.
+These limits can be modified in `iam.fi`, after which the program must be recompiled.
+Be aware that memory allocation in XIAM-2NQ is static.
+Increasing these limits beyond a certain point may cause the Hamiltonian matrix to exceed available memory.
+If significantly larger Jmax values are required for molecules without quadrupole coupling and without a double-well potential, it is recommended to first set `DIMQ=1`, `DIMQ2=1`, and `DIMDW=1` in `iam.fi`.

-Example input and output files are available at the example repository [github.com/SvenHerbers/XIAM-2NQ_Examples](https://github.com/SvenHerbers/XIAM-2NQ_Examples)
+Example input and output files are provided in the example repository [github.com/SvenHerbers/XIAM-2NQ_Examples](https://github.com/SvenHerbers/XIAM-2NQ_Examples)

 ----------------------------------------------------------------------------
 ## Parameter Table
 In this table, `Π = (Pα - ρ Pz)` refers to the relative internal angular momentum in the ρ-Axis System (RAS).

-The operator `Pz` is used with a double meaning, referring either to the z axis in the RAS or in the Principal Axis System (PAS).
-In expressions where both occur, the RAS `Pz` is identifiable by being enclosed between two Wigner small-d matrices, `dt` and `d`, indicating the rotation from the RAS to the PAS.
-The Wigner small-d matrix only depends on `beta` and J. In situations where an additional rotation about the x-axis `gamma` is required, the corresponding phase factors are included in the code but omitted from the tables for clarity.

 ### Semi-Rigid Rotor Parameters Hrr
 Here only A reduction (`reduc 0`) but S reduction (`reduc 1`) is also available.
 If the S reduction is chosen, the parameter names stay the same, but some change their meaning.